 But Bobersky said repaying the loan is not normally a problem because many plans require loan repayment through payroll deductions.
 “The issue is that many participants decrease their contribution amounts to the plan during the time of repayment, making it harder to reach their retirement goals,” she said.

-But at the very least make sure to repay your loan.
+At the very least, make sure to repay your loan.
 Why?
-Failure to repay your loan balance on time will be considered a distribution and you will owe taxes (at your marginal income tax rate) and a 10 percent early withdrawal penalty if you are younger than age 59-1/2 on the amount you have not paid back.
+Failure to repay your loan will be considered a distribution on the unpaid balance and you will owe taxes (at your marginal income tax rate).
+If you are younger than age 59-1/2, you will also owe a 10 percent early withdrawal penalty on the amount you have not paid back.

 While you’ll have to pay taxes on any 401(k) withdrawal eventually, even if you wait until retirement age, the penalties are a waste of money.
 Further, never paying yourself back could significantly hurt your long-term net worth.
 The money you take out won’t be earning investment returns and compounding.
 Agreeing to repay your loan through automatic payroll deductions can help keep you honest.

 Generally speaking, financial professionals suggest retirement savers avoid taking out a 401(k) plan loan if a layoff, job change, or company acquisition seems imminent, because any of these events could mean that you would have to repay your loan in full within a certain time period — an obligation you might not be in a position to fulfill, turning the unpaid loan balance into a distribution.

-Another potential problem with 401(k) borrowing arises if you must sell investments at a loss to borrow money.
+Another potential problem with 401(k) borrowing arises if you must sell investments at a loss to borrow the money.
 It is one thing to lose money on paper when the stock market is down; it’s another to make those losses real by selling your investments.

-Those experiencing a true financial crisis may also be eligible for a hardship withdrawal from their 401(k), 403(b) or 457(b) plan.
+Those experiencing a true financial crisis may be eligible for a hardship withdrawal from their 401(k) plan.

 As with loans, your plan sponsor is not required to offer hardship withdrawals and it is up to them to determine which conditions apply.